MasqueCrow/Information-Retrieval-System-AJP-/README.md

-# Information-Retrieval-System-AJP-
 ## Summary
-A simple information retrieval system that ranks the documents based on the relevant words that are found from the user search query. tf-idf, short for term-frequency-inverse document frequency, is the formula used to calculate the imporance of a word is to a document in the collection
+This is a simple information retrieval system that ranks the documents based on the relevant words that are provided from the user in the search query. tf-idf, short for term-frequency-inverse document frequency, is the formula used to calculate the imporance of a word is to a document in the collection

 ## Features